Category:

 Most AI tools use natural language processing (NLP) models trained on millions of sample clauses and template agreements.
 Give it names, dates, and terms, and it’ll build paragraphs that follow standard legal drafting patterns.

-But the tech’s still in early stages.
+But the tech’s in early stages.
 It sometimes misses context or invents clauses that don’t belong.
 It can struggle with local legal rules and won’t catch every red flag on its own.
 As Bloomberg Law points out, the AI can get you started, but a lawyer still needs to wrap it up.

 Still, progress is clear.
 Updates roll out every week.
 In the end, AI assists with the draft, but people still make the call.

-What is AI-Powered Contract Drafting Software?
+What Is AI-Powered Contract Drafting Software?

 Essentially, these tools use smart language models to pull from past contracts and draft new ones that follow the same structure and tone.

-But not all AI drafting tools work the same.
-Some just plug data into templates, while others act more like full contract review software.
+But not all legal AI drafting tools work the same.
+Some just plug data into templates, while others act more like full AI contract review software.
 A few even come with clause libraries and version tracking built in.

 AI can speed things up, but it’s not ready to handle the whole drafting process without help.

-Top AI Contract Drafting Tools of 2025
+9 Top AI Contract Drafting Tools of 2025

 There’s no shortage of options out there, but the best AI contract drafting tools in 2025 actually allow legal teams to get real work done, not just generate text.